 They can become more acquainted with your personal needs in the insurance market and quickly find policies for you that a more distant agency, unfamiliar with you, would need several hours and many steps to find.

 Local insurance agents can be more informed of insurance laws within your region and insurance concerns unique to your community.
 While an agent in Alaska might concern themselves more with damages from snow and earthquakes.

 For example, the insurance needs of someone in Louisiana pertain more to floods and mudslides.
 An insurance agent facing the same kind of insurance environment as you can be better equipped to help you navigate it successfully.

 Local Accountability and References

-If your local agent garners most of their customer base from the community, they can be motivated to provide better service to gain customers through word-of-mouth recommendations.
+If your local agent garners most of its customer base from the community, it can be motivated to provide better service to gain customers through word-of-mouth recommendations.
 To a local insurance agent, a customer can be more than a number.

 A customer is a valuable individual upon which the business and its advertising depend.
 As with all agents, you can sue for malpractice if the insurance your agent provides does not meet your needs or match what was promised to you.

 What if I Don’t Want an Insurance Agent?

 Cutting out the middleman of an insurance agent can also come with benefits.
 If you play your cards right, you can pay lower premiums, as insurance companies won’t also need to pay a fee to your insurance agent.